Meet Your Atlanta Pelvic Pain Specialist: Dr. Yogita Tailor

-In her experience as a doctor of Physical Medicine and Rehabilitation, Dr. Tailor has an extensive background in treating disorders affecting the pelvic floor, and understands how pelvic dysfunction can lead to corollary symptoms such as back and hip pain.
+Dr. Yogita Tailor, DO is a trained physiatrist and expert in women’s and men’s health and sexual health.
+She is board-certified by the American Board of Physical Medicine and Rehabilitation and skilled in the treatment of pelvic dysfunction and resulting pain disorders.
+Dr. Tailor then was on faculty as Assistant Professor of Rehabilitation Medicine at Emory University, where she practiced for seven years before beginning with Pelvic Rehabilitation Medicine’s Atlanta office in summer of 2020.
+She has also offered her services as a staff physician in Physical Medicine and Rehabilitation at the Atlanta VA Hospital from 2013 until 2020.
+In her experience as a Doctor of Physical Medicine and Rehabilitation, Dr. Tailor has an extensive background in treating disorders affecting the pelvic floor and understands how pelvic dysfunction can lead to corollary symptoms such as back and hip pain.
 She values a comprehensive, multi-disciplinary approach to pain treatment that incorporates everything from modern medical technology to recommended lifestyle changes to treat all facets of chronic pain and improve her patients’ quality of life.
 Dr. Tailor has seen how often pelvic issues go ignored and undiagnosed, and how this lack of understanding can cause emotional distress as well as worsening physical problems.
 She aims to bridge this gap in understanding to bring her patients concrete results and genuine relief.

 I’ve been drawn to medicine since childhood and have always really enjoyed the opportunity to help people on a one-on-one basis.
 Being able to make a difference in someone else’s life motivates and inspires me.
 Throughout my time as a Physical Medicine and Rehabilitation doctor, I’ve seen how central the pelvis is to so many pain conditions and how often people can struggle with getting bounced from doctor to doctor without finding relief for their pelvic pain issues, which are far too often ignored considering the pelvic region’s importance to the anatomy.

 The primary goal is always to improve function and quality of life.
 An important part of that is developing personal relations with patients so there’s mutual trust that our approach can help them heal.
-I also hope to make a difference to my community in Atlanta, where I feel that pelvic pain patients are often underserved.
+I also hope to change the approach of pelvic pain in Atlanta.

 Nothing’s more satisfying than when a patient starts to see concrete results.
 I love seeing my patients begin to move along the path to better health and function.